MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-map-listobject-columns-to-data.md

      [!code-csharp[Trin_VstcoreHostControlsExcel#17](../vsto/codesnippet/CSharp/Trin_VstcoreHostControlsExcelCS/Sheet3.cs#17)]
      [!code-vb[Trin_VstcoreHostControlsExcel#17](../vsto/codesnippet/VisualBasic/Trin_VstcoreHostControlsExcelVB/Sheet3.vb#17)]

 3. Call the <xref:Microsoft.Office.Tools.Excel.ListObject.SetDataBinding%2A> method and pass in the column names in the order they should appear.
-The list object will be bound to the newly-created <xref:System.Data.DataTable>, but the order of the columns in the list object will differ from the order they appear in the <xref:System.Data.DataTable>.
+The list object will be bound to the newly created <xref:System.Data.DataTable>, but the order of the columns in the list object will differ from the order they appear in the <xref:System.Data.DataTable>.

      [!code-csharp[Trin_VstcoreHostControlsExcel#18](../vsto/codesnippet/CSharp/Trin_VstcoreHostControlsExcelCS/Sheet3.cs#18)]
      [!code-vb[Trin_VstcoreHostControlsExcel#18](../vsto/codesnippet/VisualBasic/Trin_VstcoreHostControlsExcelVB/Sheet3.vb#18)]